-Never connect or disconnect the motor to the driver when the power is on.
+Never connect the motor to the driver when the power is on.
+Secure any unused motor leads.
+Never disconnect the motor while the power is on.

-Insulate unused motor leads separately, and then secure.
+Never connect the motor with the power is on.
 Never connect motor leads to ground or to a power supply.